Bryantcornwell/CV-ORB-image-stitcher/README.md

 Additional work we could have done to this code would have been to create a dynamic function to solve for the transformation matrix instead of four separate functions.
 We could also look into the running time of applying the transformation as it is the longest running time of our code.
 Future work on the overall problem would involve looking into the skewing we are seeing after applying the inverse warping using a projective transformation matrix.

 ### part3.py

+For part 3, we ran into several difficulies.
+First, it was tuning the various thresholds and parameters that we use for the orb/sift matching and ransac.
+When doing this, we made several assumptions.
+We assumed that the number of acceptable Orb matches would be relatively small when configuring the number of iterations and minimum sample size for RANSAC.
+Additionally, as written, the code assumes that there will be a minimum number of orb matches for the given parameters, which may not always be true.

+When implementing RANSAC, we referenced the Wikipedia article [5] in addition to the associated material in the course's Modules.

+See the attempts below for example inputs / outputs for various attempts throughout the implementation of part 3.

 Attempt 1: